 241 1 WATSON (Lorazepam 1 mg)

-Lorazepam is used in the treatment of anxiety; panic disorder; insomnia; sedation; cervical dystonia (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
+Lorazepam is used in the treatment of anxiety; insomnia; cervical dystonia; borderline personality disorder; panic disorder (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines, miscellaneous antiemetics.
 There is positive evidence of human fetal risk during pregnancy.
-Lorazepam 1 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Lorazepam 1 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 1 mg